Red–Green Alliance (Denmark): History

 Election posters, including Red–Green Alliance, at the parliamentary elections in 2007.

 The party was formed in 1989 as an electoral alliance of three left-wing parties: Left Socialists (VS), Communist Party of Denmark (DKP), and Socialist Workers Party (SAP).
 Originally the plan was to unite these parties alongside The Greens (De Grønne), Common Course, and Humanist to form a broad-based progressive movement, but this did not materialize.
 A fourth party, the Communist Workers Party (KAP), succeeded in joining the alliance in 1991, but its involvement was vetoed a year later by DKP.

-Prior to the 2007 Danish general election, the party enlisted Asmaa Abdol-Hamid, a Danish Muslim candidate who identified herself as a feminist, democrat, and socialist.
-She is endorsed by some imams, opposed by others (including those in Hizb ut-Tahrir, a fundamentalist organization).
-She wears a hijab and does not shake hands with men.
+Prior to the 2007 Danish general election, the party nominated Asmaa Abdol-Hamid, a Muslim candidate who was noted for her support from imams, and her refusal to shake hands with men.
 These facts, and some of her statements regarding politics and religion, made her the target of some criticism across the political spectrum, particularly from the Danish People's Party.
 Some left-wing figures cited her candidacy as a reason for withdrawing their support from the party.
 An anti-religious network was created within the party with the stated goal of turning the party into a solely atheist party with a materialist–Marxist basis.
 During the campaign, there was some speculation as to whether her candidacy would attract or repel voters.
 The results of the election were 2.2% for the party, down from 3.4% in the 2005 Danish general election.
 Although not elected, Abdol-Hamid maintained that she had attracted voters to the party.
 The four seats won by the party went to Frank Aaen, Johanne Schmidt-Nielsen, Line Barfod, and Per Clausen.